 It should not be forgotten that the present momentum in cross-strait relations depends not only on a politically strong leadership in Taiwan that can retain the confidence of the people that the direction of Taiwan-China relations will not lead to a diminishing of the island’s sovereignty.
 It also requires Chinese leadership with the patience and confidence that current trends are moving in a direction favorable to its ultimate goal of reunification.
 However, given lingering suspicions on both sides and the sharply different long-range aspirations of each, it cannot be assumed that the amount of patience on one side and political strength on the other is inexhaustible.

 In a recent article in the Chinese Communist Party journal Seeking Truth (Qiushi), Wang Yi, director of the Taiwan Affairs Office, noted that “generally speaking, opportunities and challenges coexist [in cross-strait relations], but there are more opportunities than challenges.”
 At this time, that may well be the case, but, as suggested above, the challenges lurk not far from the surface.

 Steven Goldstein is Sophia Smith Professor of Government at Smith College and the Van Beuren Chair Distinguished Visiting Professor at the U.S. Naval War College.
-From 2010 to 2012 he was a Research Associate in the National Asia Research Program, a joint initiative between NBR and the Woodrow Wilson International Center for Scholars.
+He was a 2010–11 Research Associate in the National Asia Research Program, a joint initiative between NBR and the Woodrow Wilson International Center for Scholars.